Badgerati/Pode/.github/CONTRIBUTING.md

 ### Branch Names

 Branches should be named after the issue you are working on, such as `Issue-123`.
 If you're working on an issue that hasn't been raised (such as a typo, tests, docs, etc), branch names should be descriptive.

+When branching, please create your branches from `develop` - unless another branch is far more appropriate.

 ### Pull Requests